 - A firearm in the possession of a person who has received prior written authorization from the Florida Tech Director of Security to possess a firearm on campus.

-- A Florida Tech issued firearm in the possession of a University Security Department Officer authorized to posses the University owned and issued firearm while on duty.
+- A Florida Tech issued firearm in the possession of a Department of Security Officer authorized to possess the University owned and issued firearm while on duty.

 You may find a full copy of the student handbook at http://www.fit.edu/studenthandbook/